Troubleshooting Guide

 Blocked tasks workflow

-When Claude encounters a task it can’t complete, it marks the task as Blocked with a blocked_reason.
+When the agent encounters a task it can’t complete, it marks the task as Blocked with a blocked_reason.

 Understanding blocked tasks